Repositioning NASA software to accelerate science at global scale

 IDENTITY

-The visual design reflects the sophistication and quality of the revolutionary tool, while maintaining a tone of warmth through its mission to support the science community.
+I led PIXLISE’s design system evolution to target new research audiences.
+The refreshed visual design reflects the sophistication and quality of the revolutionary tool, while maintaining a tone of warmth through its mission to enrich the science community.

 COMMUNICATION DESIGN